 “There were quite a few young people who found their parents or relatives in Poland and returned but my mother decided to stay and asked for Władysław to come to New Zealand because he was in England then.
 What was she going to do in Poland as a widow with two young children?
 She wouldn’t be able to give them an education or even feed them in the same way she could in New Zealand.
 Here she had the chance to do that.”

-When the Pahiatua camp closed Waleria accepted a job with an Italian priest in Pungarehu on Taranaki’s south coast.
-The two Europeans “somehow managed” to get over the language barrier, helped by the priest’s wanting to learn Polish and appreciating that Waleria was able to “do things” such as milk the presbytery cow and produce butter during rationing.
+When the Pahiatua camp closed Walerija accepted a job with an Italian priest in Pungarehu on Taranaki’s south coast.
+The two Europeans “somehow managed” to get over the language barrier, helped by the priest’s wanting to learn Polish and appreciating that Walerija was able to “do things” such as milk the presbytery cow and produce butter during rationing.

 “He spoke beautiful Maori and enough Polish so that when my mother got stuck with English, they could work it out.”

 Anna attended Opunake Intermediate School and later completed her high school education at the Marton District High School.

 Anna and Walerija on holiday in Rotorua in 1951.

 Walerija accepted that Albin and Józef were dead and married Antoni Characzko, a Polish veteran who, as part of the New Zealand government’s family reunification scheme, joined his daughter Helena, another of the Pahiatua children and a few years younger than Anna.
 They all moved to Marton, where Walerija found a job sewing large items such as candlewick bedspreads and dressing gowns.
 Antoni was a carpenter.
 Anna lived with them until she married Władysław Piotrkowski in 1953 and moved to Wellington.